N6REJ/bears_aichatbot/README.md

 - Collection Info
   - Calls IONOS API: GET /document-collections/{collection_id}
   - Displays metadata: name, description, created/updated, documentsCount (if available)
-- Rebuild Document Collection
+- Rebuild Document Collection (in-place)
-  - Button with confirmation prompt
+  - Button with confirmation prompt that explains impact:
+    - Deletes all documents in the current collection
+    - Enqueues a full re-sync to repopulate from Joomla content
+    - Answers may be incomplete during reindexing
+    - No new collection is created; the collection_id remains the same
+  - Implementation details:
+    - Uses DELETE /document-collections/{collection_id}/documents for bulk purge when supported, otherwise deletes per-document using locally known ids
-  - Creates a new collection, updates centralized state, clears mapping, enqueues upserts for all published content
+    - Clears local mapping and enqueues upserts for all published content
-  - Safe: does not delete the old collection; scheduler repopulates the new one from Joomla content

 Usage logging and analytics